Roberto Malotti

-Roberto Malotti is an Italian football manager who is last known to have managed Montevarchi.
+Roberto Malotti is an Italian football manager who is last known to have managed Grosseto.

 Career

 In 2015, Malotti was appointed manager of Italian fourth tier side Sangiovannese but left to prioritize his restaurant business.
 In 2016, he was appointed manager of Prato.

-In 2021, Malotti was appointed manager of Italian fourth tier club Montevarchi, helping them earn promotion to the Italain third tier.
+In 2021, Malotti was appointed manager of Italian fourth tier club Montevarchi, helping them earn promotion to the Italian third tier.